soloschenko-grigoriy/gs-weather-ios/README.md

 * Screens: Thin as possible controllers to represent particular screens.
 Should avoid containing bussiness logic
 * Services: Mappers, Gates (Networking, Notification, Location etc), Theming, Logging etc.
 * Helpers.
 Reusable extentions and additions
 * No-storyboard policy.
-Even though storyboard is awesome prototyping and visualization tool it should be avoided in case of:               *   Mid-large project
-*   Team of devs contains more that one person
+Even though storyboard is awesome prototyping and visualization tool it should be avoided in case of  a) Mid-large project b) Team of devs contains more that one person

 ## Todo
 * Request location from user